 This is the important part of the recipe!
 Boil the cooking liquid over a high heat until reduced.
 Meanwhile, in a bowl, hand-whisk the crème fraîche, lemon zest and juice, yolks, grated nutmeg, and season with salt and pepper.

+In this easy recipe, there's no worry about curdling any yolks!
 Temper the sauce by blending 3 tablespoons of the hot stock then quickly whisk in the yolk mixture back into the stock.
 Stir constantly until thickened but do not boil (it will reduce its subtle flavours).
 Whisk until the sauce is smooth and velvety.

-At this point, this is also perfect to freeze.
-However, please do not freeze after making the stew in its entirety with the sauce, as the sauce is so delicate, it will seriously lose its flavours in the freezer.
+At this point, this can be frozen.
+However, please do not freeze after making the stew in its entirety with the sauce, as it will lose its delicate flavours in the freezer.
+Whether defrosted or reheated the next day, make the final sauce on the day of serving and voilà!

-For more, see my egg yolk recipes.
+See more egg yolk recipes.

-What do you Drink with Blanquette de Veau?
+What Wine Pairs with Blanquette de Veau?

 - Coq au Vin